 The wholly unreflective subject is naively convinced that if only the objective truth stands fast, the subject will be ready and willing to attach himself to it.Søren Kierkegaard, “The Church”, Concluding Unscientific Postscript to Philosophical Fragments

 Few authors can pack so much thought into a small number of words as could Søren Kierkegaard.
 Some others that come to mind are Lao Tsu, Wittgenstein, and King David (Psalms).
 Sometimes this ability to pack so much into a few words means that people will miss the essence of what is being written.
-So, for this post, I am going to “unpack” a single paragraph from Kierkegaard, and try to break it up so that it is more understandable.
+So, for this essay, I am going to “unpack” a single paragraph from Kierkegaard, and try to break it up so that it is more understandable.

 Now, immediately there is the possibility that you will be annoyed by this because you could probably do this yourself.
 I don’t doubt that, but people are not used to reading things with this high an idea-to-word ratio, and so I think maybe some people will benefit from this explanation.